openstack-archive/fuel-specs/specs/8.0/multirack-in-fuel-ui.rst

 Acceptance criteria
 ===================

-* It is possible to sort environment node list by node network group in Fuel UI
+* It is possible to sort environment node list by Node network group in Fuel UI
-* It is possible to filter environment node list by node network group in Fuel UI
+* It is possible to filter environment node list by Node network group in Fuel UI
 * Node network group name is shown in node details pop-up
+* Networks tab is segmented with Node network groups

 ----------
 References